PranatiChauhan/Economic-Forecasting-/README.md

-Economic Forecasting in the Pet Food Industry
+# Economic Forecasting in the Pet Food Industry

-Overview
+## Overview
-This project aimed to predict price changes in the pet food industry using time series forecasting.
-We used SARIMA and neural network models to analyze the Producer Price Index for Pet Food in the U.S., with a focus on providing actionable insights for investors and businesses.
+This repository contains the work on time series forecasting to predict price trends within the pet food market using SARIMA and neural network models.
+The analysis is based on historical data from the U.S. Producer Price Index for Pet Food.

-Dataset
+## Dataset
-The dataset, sourced from Fred, includes monthly observations of the Producer Price Index from September 1985 to October 2022.
-The data was preprocessed and checked for null values before analysis.
+Monthly data from September 1985 to October 2022 was utilized, which was sourced from [Fred](https://fred.stlouisfed.org/series/xxxx).
+Data preprocessing included null value checks and normalization.

-Methodology
+## Methodology
-We explored several models, including:
+The approach encompassed:

-Naive and ETS methods for initial benchmarks.
+- Baseline modeling with Naive and ETS methods.
-SARIMA models after performing a Box-Cox Transformation to stabilize variance and make the series more normally distributed.
+- SARIMA after a Box-Cox Transformation for variance stabilization.
-Neural Networks with a focus on a 4-2-1 architecture to accommodate the complexity of the data.
+- Neural Networks, specifically a 4-2-1 architecture, to capture the complex patterns in the data.

-Results
+## Results
-The SARIMA(112)x(200) model and the neural network both showed promising results.
-The best model was selected based on the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) values.
+Both the SARIMA(112)x(200) and neural network models provided accurate forecasts, with model selection guided by AIC and BIC metrics.

-Implications
+## Implications
-The forecast provided by the models can help in strategic decision-making, such as:

-Adjusting prices in response to predicted market trends.
-Understanding the potential impact on consumers' purchasing power.
-Assisting investors in making informed decisions about their investments in the industry.
+The project's insights are aimed at guiding business strategy and investment decisions by forecasting market demand and pricing trends.

+## Installation
+Instructions on setting up the project environment and running the code can be found here.

+## Usage
+Examples of how to use the scripts and models are provided, including how to input new data and interpret the results.

+## Contributing
+Guidelines for contributing to this project are outlined, encouraging collaboration.

+## License
+Details about the licensing of this project can be found in the LICENSE file.